ahashemiche/ReNeGate/README.md

 If no error has occurred, this command-line "make" generates the following files:

-* conformer_explorer: this script is used to do CREST conformer exploration with the name of the input structure as the first and the solvent (according to CREST terminology) as second argument:
+* CREST_explorer: this script is used to do CREST conformer exploration with the name of the input structure as the first and the solvent (according to CREST terminology) as second argument:

 ```
- conformer_explorer input.xyz
+ CREST_explorer.sh input.xyz
 ```
 conformer and rotamer ensembles populated from explorations will be copied to the working directory.